Skip to main content

 Overview

-This use case outlines the process of creating and deploying a FastAPI application using a scaffolding tool.
+This use case outlines the process of creating and deploying a FastAPI application using KubeRocketCI.
 The purpose is to provide developers with a streamlined approach to generate a functional code structure for a FastAPI web application, including basic read functionality.
 The process also allows for customization to meet specific requirements and deployment to a development environment.
 By utilizing a standardized process for code review, testing, and deployment, developers can save time and effort while ensuring high code quality and reliability.
-The ultimate goal is to empower the development team to release new features and applications more efficiently, while maintaining a high level of code quality and reliability.
+The goal is to empower the development team to release new features and applications more efficiently, while maintaining a high level of code quality and reliability.
 The KubeRocketCI is used to facilitate this process.

 Roles